istio/istio.io/content/blog/2018/egress-https/index.md

     caption="The Error Fetching Product Details Message"
     >}}

-The good news is that our application did not crash.
+The good news is that your application did not crash.
 With a good microservice design, we do not have **failure propagation**.
-In our case, the failing _details_ microservice does not cause the `productpage` microservice to fail.
+In your case, the failing _details_ microservice does not cause the `productpage` microservice to fail.
 Most of the functionality of the application is still provided, despite the failure in the _details_ microservice.
 We have **graceful service degradation**: as you can see, the reviews and the ratings are displayed correctly, and the application is still useful.

 So what might have gone wrong?
 Ah...
 The answer is that I forgot to enable traffic from inside the mesh to an external service, in this case to the Google Books web service.
 By default, the Istio sidecar proxies ([Envoy proxies](https://www.envoyproxy.io)) **block all the traffic to destinations outside the cluster**.
 To enable such traffic, we must define an [egress rule](https://archive.istio.io/v0.7/docs/reference/config/istio.routing.v1alpha1/#EgressRule).

 ### Enable access to the Google Books web service

-No worries, let's define a **mesh-external service entry** and fix our application.
+No worries, let's define a **mesh-external service entry** and fix your application.
 We also must define a _virtual service_ to perform routing by [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to the external service.

 {{< text bash >}}